JustinLex/shodan-compose/README.md

 ### Services:
 * Home-Assistant for home automation
 * Samba filesharing for Windows filesharing and Windows backups
+* sftp server for secure filesharing over the internet, can be automounted on Linux and Android with SSHFS.
 * Unifi AP controller for managing my Unifi access point (with more coming)
 * wiki.js for documentation (being transferred from gollum)